12. Making changes to the supergraph1m

 Share your questions and comments about this lesson

 Your feedback helps us improve!
 If you're stuck or confused, let us know and we'll help you out.
-Note that all comments are public and must follow the Apollo Code of Conduct.
-You'll need a GitHub account to post below.
-Don't have one?
-Post in our Odyssey forum.
+All comments are public and must follow the Apollo Code of Conduct.
+Note that comments that have been resolved or addressed may be removed.